YangletLiu/quantum-education-modules/docs/source/quantum_circuit_design/modeling.rst

 2. **Reverse Matrix Representation**
 3. **Tensor Network (TN) Representation**

-Each representation defines the state space, actions, and reward functions.
+In each MDP modeling, we define the following three key components:

+1. **State Space**:
+   The set of all possible states that can arise during circuit construction, where each **state** represent a partial circuit

+2. **Action Set**:
+   - The set of all possible gates that can be applied at any point, e.g., :math:`H`, :math:`T`, or :math:`\text{CNOT}` on specific qubit(s).
+   - Executing an action transforms one state into another by adding the chosen gate to the circuit.

+3. **Reward Function**:
+   - A measure of how close the resulting state is to the target operation.

 We will use the Bell-state circuit (:ref:`Figure 1 <fig-bell-circuit>`) as a running example to illustrate these approaches.

 Matrix Representation
 =====================